How To Remove Self-Tanner From Hair

 Toothpaste works well to remove stubborn stains, and the same applies to removing stains from your hair.

 Rub some toothpaste into the stained strands and leave it to sit for a few minutes.
-Wash it off and the stain should have faded or been removed completely.
+Wash it off, and the stain should have faded or been removed completely.

 How Does Self-Tanner Stain Hair?

 The active ingredient in self-tanners is dihydroxyacetone (DHA).
 DHA reacts with the top dead layer of the skin to develop a bronzed tan.
-The DHA can easily be absorbed into hair as hair is quite porous.

 One way to avoid a bronzer or tint from staining your hair is to use a clear self-tanner.